wisnunugroho21/asynchronous_impala_PPO/README.md

 | ![Result Gif](https://github.com/wisnunugroho21/asynchronous_PPO/blob/master/Result/pendulum.gif)  | ![Award Progress Graph](https://github.com/wisnunugroho21/asynchronous_PPO/blob/master/Result/ppo_pendulum_tf2.png)  |

 ## Beware of Memory Leak
-If you using heavy or complex Environment, there is possibility the training process will occours memory leak.
+If you using heavy or complex Environment, there is a possibility that the training process will cause a memory leak.
 I still looking for any solution for this.

 ## Contributing
 This project is far from finish and will be improved anytime .
 Any fix, contribute, or idea would be very appreciated